 Deaf Affirmation

-One of the most important developments of the disability rights movement was the growth of the independet living movement, which emerged in Berkeey, California in the 1960s through the efforts of Edward Roberts and other wheelchair-using individuals.
+One of the most important developments of the disability rights movement was the growth of the independet living movement, which emerged in Berkeley, California in the 1960s through the efforts of Edward Roberts and other wheelchair-using individuals.
 This movement, a subset of the disability rights movement, postulates that people with disabilities are the best experts on their needs, and therefore they must take the initiative, individually and collectively, in designing and promoting better solutions and must organize themselves for political power.